ydchen0806/ydchen0806.github.io/_publications/IJCAI2023.md

 collection: publications
 category: conferences
 permalink: # /publication/IJCAI2023
-excerpt: '
-This paper proposes a decision - based MIM for neuron segmentation in EM data.
+excerpt: 'This paper proposes a decision - based MIM for neuron segmentation in EM data.
 It uses MARL to optimize masking, outperforming alternatives.'
 date: 2023-08-17
 venue: IJCAI (oral)
 author: "Chen, Yinda and Huang, Wei and Zhou, Shenglong and Chen, Qi and Xiong, Zhiwei"